Okotoks Erratic: Present day

 Although it has been claimed to be the largest glacial erratic in the world, e.g. Sterenberg (2013), Big Rock is not.
 For example, one large glacial erratic in Germany measures 2 by 4 mi and is 30 ft thick.
 Near Cooking Lake, Alberta, one of several large glacial erratics, which is called the Cooking Lake (Number 6) megablock, covers an area of at least 4 sqmi, has a length of 2.5 mi and is about 33 ft thick.
 Pollen studies indicate that the Lower Cretaceous sedimentary strata that comprise this glacial erratic were transported a minimum distance of about 160 mi.

 Big Rock is located along the side of Highway 7, and public parking is available at the turn-off.
-Despite the presence of a fence around Big Rock and a sign telling people not to climb, many tourists, who visit the rock, ignore the warnings to either boulder or climb the 30 ft tall erratic.
+Despite the presence of a fence around Big Rock and a sign telling people not to climb, many tourists, who visit the rock, ignore the warnings to either boulder, climb, or vandalize the 30 ft tall erratic.